Life As a Carpenter

 - Beam Builder Helper

-In 2016, there was an estimated number of 36,700 jobs in the United States for Carpenter.
+In the United States, there were 36,700 jobs for Carpenter in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Carpenter by 2026.
 Due to new job openings and attrition, there will be an average of 5,900 job openings in this field each year.

 The states with the most job growth for Carpenter are Utah, Arizona, and Nevada.
 Watch out if you plan on working in New Mexico, Maine, or Louisiana.
 These states have the worst job growth for this type of profession.